Screen Flickering Overview

 As for the reasons why this flashing screen could occur to you, it mainly lies in the improper applications such as iCloud, NortonAV, Bitdefender 2015, IDT Audio, etc.

-The other reason are two services named Windows Error Reporting services.
-Of course, you should consider the display driver issue if you want to solve your screen flickering problem.
+The other reason are two services named Windows Error Reporting services and Problems Report and Solutions.
+Of course, you should consider the display driver issue.

 Before fixing the flickering error, you should check whether you can move your mouse in the flashing screen condition or not.
 If you can do something step by step, you can directly follow the next solutions.